Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: A bilinear approach to the Polytope containment problem

-Proposition~\ref{prop:bilin1} indicates to consider vertex tracking algorithms.
+As there always exists a pair of vertices that is an optimal solution to~\eqref{eq:hinv}, it is natural to ask for vertex tracking algorithms.
 This is the approach in, e.g.,~\cite{Gallo1977,Konno1976}.
 So far, no converging algorithm is known based on this approach.
+Note that the formulation as a bilinear programming problem from Proposition~\ref{prop:HinV} also allows to apply existing nonlinear programming techniques for non-convex quadratic optimization (see, e.g., \cite{chen-burer-2012}).
 In the next section, we study the bilinear reformulation of the {\sc Polytope containment} from the viewpoint of algebraic certificates and semidefinite relaxations yielding a generically convergent algorithm.